-(1) Planning Notification-- Recognition [Preliminary Authority Authorization] from the State of Texas for an institution to intend to engage in planning in order to propose a new degree programs in a given disciplinary area at a given level of instruction.
-The Board may request an institution and/or its system office provide an overview of the degree program they intend to engage in planning at a regularly scheduled Board meeting, prior to the institution or system office submitting a proposal to offer a new degree program.
+(1) Planning Notification-Formal notification from an institution that planning has begun for a proposal for a new degree program.
+[Recognition [Preliminary Authority Authorization] from the State of Texas for an institution to continue [intend to engage in] planning in order to propose a new degree program[s] in a given disciplinary area at a given level of instruction.]
+[The Board may request an institution and/or its system office provide an overview of the degree program they [intend to engage in] are planning to propose at a regularly scheduled Board meeting, prior to the institution or system office submitting a proposal to offer a new degree program.]

 [The Table of Programs, defined in paragraph (8) of this section, prescribes the academic areas and levels that are recognized by the Board as being appropriate for an institution's existing role and mission.]

-(2) Board--The Texas Higher Education Coordinating Board.

-(3) Commissioner--The Commissioner of Higher Education.
+- (2) Board--The Texas Higher Education Coordinating Board. - (3) Commissioner--The Commissioner of Higher Education.